 A visit to Autodesk's Headquarters

+Mike was my TinkerCAD instructor.
 You can come learn CAD from Mike every Wednesday at 1pm

 My visit to Autodesk was not what I expected.
-The gallery was so spotless and polished that I was slightly intimidated when I first walked in.
-I was surrounded by gorgeous designs and engineering precision which were unnerving.
+The gallery was so spotless and well polished that I was slightly intimidated when I first walked in.
+I was surrounded by gorgeous designs and engineering precision which initially were unnerving.
 But as I interacted with the staff, I began to relax because everyone was so friendly and approachable.
 I was at ease amidst the seemingly formal and esoteric gallery.

 What particularly struck me about Autodesk was their generosity.
 One of the employees caught me absorbed in one of their design books.
 He casually walked up to me and said the book was mine to keep.
 I was floored by this beautiful gesture.